Microchip-MPLAB-Harmony/bootloader/templates/mips/docs/mips_application_linker_config.md

 ### Note

-- **As the Device configuration bits should be updated by bootloader only, the application linker script should not have any device configuration settings**
+- **The bootloader and the application must have the same device configuration bit settings.
+The Device configuration bit settings from the bootloader project will be updated by the programmer/debugger, Hence the application linker script should not have any device configuration bit settings.
+The application project will use the device configuration bit settings done by bootloader.**

 - **Device configurations and debug exception need to discarded from final hex file for the application project.**